zhupernova/tensorwave-exercise/README.md

 ## Issues
-Since the free API key only allowed 25 calls per day, most of this exercise was not done with actual API data
+Since the free API key only allowed 25 calls per day, most of this exercise was not done with actual API data.

-As of writing of this README, the environment variables didn't load correctly.
-This may be amended afterwards.

 # NextJS README boilerplate